Flint-Hills-Tenants-United/website/gearyestates/index.md

     Their mission is to build solidarity among tenants and ensure <strong>safe, affordable, equitable housing</strong> for all.
   </p>
   <p>
-    They help residents form tenant associations by providing legal info, organizing support, and connections to resources like
+    They help residents form tenant associations by providing organizing support and connections to resources like
     <a href="https://www.kansaslegalservices.org/" target="_blank">Kansas Legal Services</a>.
-    FHTU isn’t in charge — <strong>we are</strong>.
-They advise and assist while tenants lead their own associations.
+    FHTU isn’t in charge — <strong>Geary Estate tenants are</strong>.
+FHTU advise and assist while tenants lead their own associations.
     FHTU is also connected to the
     <a href="https://tenantunionfederation.org/" target="_blank">Tenant Union Federation</a>,
     a national network helping renters defend their rights.